arslanshabbir88/MapMyGap/PROTECTION_STRATEGY.md

-# Code Protection Strategy for AlignIQ
+# Code Protection Strategy for MapMyGap

 ## 🛡️ What We've Implemented